 - If you are going somewhere warm pack a change to prevent the ‘I’m hot’ moans and put the sunglasses in the hand luggage too – I forgot and had to route through cases

-- Know that you can get travel sickness on planes… obvious right, but it did not occur to me when flying with kids that the child who is sick on every car journey would also get sick on a plane (idiot!! – me not her)
+- Know that you can get travel sickness on planes… obvious right, but it did not occur to me when flying with kids that the child who is sick on every car journey would also get sick on a plane (idiot!! – me not her) It made landing very awkward with the surrounding passengers I can tell you – whoops!!

 - That brings me to nappy sacks… Bring nappy sacks even if everyone is potty trained.
 They are also useful for sick and coffee soaked clothes and hide smells for the airport transfer!